multimodal-rep-learning-for-health/multimodal-rep-learning-for-health.github.io/content/_index.md

 All accepted papers will be published on the website.
 Please note that there will be no workshop proceedings (non-archival).

+### Poster Format

+All accepted workshop papers will be presented as physical posters during the MMRL4H@EurIPS 2025 workshop in Copenhagen.

+- **Size:** A1
+- **Orientation:** Portrait
+- **Printing:** Authors are responsible for printing and bringing their posters
+- **Poster sessions:** Provide opportunities for in-depth discussion and networking with attendees and invited speakers

 ---

 <section id="schedule">